Primary

 Also targets: Quadriceps, Hamstrings, Back

-Want Trap Bar Deadlift (High Handles) in your program?
+See where Trap Bar Deadlift (High Handles) fits in your weekly plan

 Step inside the trap bar and position feet hip-width apart.